Lingesh2311/Python-Basics/Machine Learning Algorithms/SupportVectorMachines/README.md

         Rather than modelling each class, here we try to find a best fit line, or curve, or manifold that can best discriminate the classes under consideration.
 We will choose the line of best fit that maximizes the margin.
 Hence, the SVM's are also know as the Maximum Margin Estimator.
     </p>
 </p>

+### Kernel Trick
+This is a mathematical perk for converting a non-seperable data points to a set of separable points.
+It converts a low dimension cluster to a set of higher dimension equivalent.
+This will make the problem a linear one.